rowdenw/rowdenw.github.io/_drafts/Grown-Up-Thinking.md

 ## Post-Logical Thinking

-The view of the coach on the micromanagement trap between manager and employee can illustrate the Catalyst stage, in which one is aware of context, of owning a perspective, and of patterns of behavior--and tolerant of difference.[^14] This is the first stage in a shift to a complex view of cyclical causes among interdependent variables in a system--a shift to post-logical thinking.
+The view of the coach on the micromanagement trap between manager and employee illustrates the Catalyst stage, in which one is aware of context, of owning a perspective, and of patterns of behavior--and is tolerant of difference.[^14] This is the first stage in a shift to a complex view of cyclical causes among interdependent variables in a system--a shift to post-logical thinking.
 Events and even logical arguments can be viewed in context, leading to more abstract discussions of "systems dynamics" and defining the boundaries of the system itself.[^3] Systems consciousness increases at the next stage, Co-Creator, in which one is engaged in the complex interweave of relationships,[^15] participating with a perspective on system evolution, rather than solving or intervening.

 Thus the development of post-logical thinking (perhaps using some of these tools) offers hope for evolving our approach to foreign relations between nuclear powers, climatic systems, ecosystems, intelligent decision-making systems, etc.--and increasing humanity's probability of survival.